-Instructor: Jim Luke

-Office: LCC Main Campus, Gannon Building, Room 191.7 (in Business & Economics Dept. offices)

-Phone & Voice Mail: 313-550-8884 (cell + text) 517-483-5384 (office)

-Email: lukej@lcc.edu (preferred for email)

-Office Hours: T & Th 9:30am-12 noon.
+Instructor: Jim Luke Office: LCC Main Campus, Gannon Building, Room 191.7 (in Business & Economics Dept. offices) Phone & Voice Mail: 313-550-8884 (cell + text) 517-483-5384 (office) Email: lukej@lcc.edu (preferred for email) Office Hours: T & Th 9:30-12noon; Please make an appointment, particularly if you wish to meet online.
 Appointments are recommended as I am frequently in called into college-related meetings and may be on campus on other days also, it is best to request an appointment and to check Where's Jim for availability.